Customizing Agents

 .agents/security-coordinator.ts

-import { AgentDefinition } from './types/agent-definition'const definition: AgentDefinition = {id: "security-coordinator",version: "1.0.0",displayName: "Security Coordinator",spawnerPrompt: "Spawn this agent to coordinate security-focused development workflows and ensure secure coding practices",model: "anthropic/claude-4-sonnet-20250522",outputMode: "last_message",includeMessageHistory: true,toolNames: ["read_files", "spawn_agents", "code_search", "end_turn"],spawnableAgents: ["codebuff/reviewer@0.0.1", "codebuff/researcher@0.0.1", "codebuff/file-picker@0.0.1"],inputSchema: {prompt: {type: "string",description: "Security analysis or coordination task"}},systemPrompt: "You are a security coordinator responsible for ensuring secure development practices.",instructionsPrompt: "Analyze the security implications of the request and coordinate appropriate security-focused agents.",stepPrompt: "Continue analyzing security requirements and coordinating the workflow.
-Use end_turn when complete."}export default definition
+import { AgentDefinition } from './types/agent-definition'const definition: AgentDefinition = {id: 'security-coordinator',version: '1.0.0',displayName: 'Security Coordinator',spawnerPrompt:'Spawn this agent to coordinate security-focused development workflows',model: 'anthropic/claude-sonnet-4.5',outputMode: 'last_message',includeMessageHistory: true,toolNames: ['read_files', 'spawn_agents', 'code_search', 'end_turn'],spawnableAgents: ['codebuff/reviewer@0.0.1','codebuff/researcher@0.0.1','codebuff/file-picker@0.0.1',],inputSchema: {prompt: {type: 'string',description: 'Security analysis or coordination task',},},systemPrompt:'You are a security coordinator responsible for secure development practices.',instructionsPrompt:'Analyze the security implications of the request and coordinate security-focused agents.',stepPrompt:'Continue analyzing security requirements and coordinating the workflow.
+Use end_turn when complete.',}export default definition

-Advanced: Adding Programmatic Control
+Adding Programmatic Control

-const definition: AgentDefinition = {id: "security-coordinator",// ... other fields ...handleSteps: function* ({ prompt, params }) {// 1.
-Scan for security vulnerabilitiesconst { toolResult: scanResults } = yield {toolName: 'code_search',input: {pattern: '(eval|exec|dangerouslySetInnerHTML|process\.env)',flags: '-i'}}// 2.
-If vulnerabilities found, spawn security reviewerif (scanResults) {yield {toolName: 'spawn_agents',input: {agents: [{agent_type: 'security-reviewer',prompt: `Review these potential security issues: ${scanResults}`}]}}}// 3.
-Let the agent handle the restyield 'STEP_ALL'}}
+const definition: AgentDefinition = {id: 'security-coordinator',// ... other fields ...handleSteps: function* ({ prompt, params }) {// 1.
+Scan for security vulnerabilitiesconst { toolResult: scanResults } = yield {toolName: 'code_search',input: {pattern: '(eval|exec|dangerouslySetInnerHTML|process\.env)',flags: '-i',},}// 2.
+If vulnerabilities found, spawn security reviewerif (scanResults) {yield {toolName: 'spawn_agents',input: {agents: [{agent_type: 'security-reviewer',prompt: `Review these potential security issues: ${scanResults}`,},],},}}// 3.
+Let the agent handle the restyield 'STEP_ALL'},}

-, your agent can:
+With handleSteps, your agent can:

-- Orchestrate multiple tools in sequence
+- Orchestrate tools in sequence

-- Handle errors gracefully
+- Handle errors

-- Implement complex conditional logic
+- Run conditional logic

 Available Fields